-Kratos – Greek God of Strength
+Kratos: Greek God of Strength

-History of Kratos
+God of War Kratos STATUE

 Kratos and Prometheus Bound